 - Mechatronics Engineering

 - Media Technology

 Due to the restrictions imposed by COVID-19, Manipal Institute of Technology has started conducting online classes for students of Semester 3 and above on Microsoft Teams.
 The online classes, as of now, are being conducted from Monday to Saturday for theory subjects only.
-As per the latest notice, online classes are scheduled to continue till 31st October 2020 for students of higher semesters.
 The schedule for online classes is as follows:

 - Each day is divided into two slots—morning and evening.

 - Each subject gets two slots in a week

 - The slot timings vary according to the subject’s credits.
 4 credit subjects are divided into two slots of 2 hours each, 3 credit subjects are divided into two slots of 1.5 hours each, and 2 credit subjects are divided into two slots of 1 hour each.

 The third Saturday of every month is a holiday and other than this, other holidays are given as per the MAHE calendar.